J3698/j3698.github.io/_posts/2019-03-12-mobile-last-making-this-website-mobile-friendly.markdown

 ## Summary
 In summary, mobile-first websites tend to neglect neither desktop nor mobile devices, and their desktop versions are created using progressive advancement.
 On the other hand, Mobile last websites use graceful degradation to create the mobile version from the desktop version.
 Both mobile-first and mobile-last websites can be created using adaptive techniques where the website changes suddenly, and/or responsive techniques, where content fills up whatever room is available.
 In either case, media queries are super useful in changing website behavior based on screen size.

 Hopefully this article has helped you better understand mobile design.
-I did a good amount of research for this article, so if you want to learn more, check out any of the sources I used:
+I did a good amount of research and borrowed a lot of ideas for this article, so if you want to learn more, check out any of the sources I used:

 [17: How to Make a Website Responsive \| Learn HTML and CSS \| HTML Tutorial \| Basics of CSS](https://youtu.be/ZYV6dYtz4HA) (youtube)